Cornwall in a Bottle

 Description:

 Walter Hicks founded St Austell Brewery in 1851, so it has a long heritage which today has resulted in fine ales such as Tribute, Proper Job and Mena Dhu Stout (it’s about time stout came back into fashion).
 The current brewery is built as a four-storey tower building that dates back to 1893 and offers a classic brewery tour that includes a complimentary Cornish pasty.
-There’s an interactive brewing exhibition for CAMRA fans, a shop, bar (naturally), and a restaurant.
+There’s an interactive brewing exhibition for CAMRA fans, a shop, a bar (naturally), and a restaurant.

 Sleep off your tasting experience on the beach at the lovely fishing village of Charlestown, a short drive from St Austell.